 Skinner’s SB 1085 Retains Leave Time for Union Leaders

-“SB 1085 is another demonstration of California’s support for public servants and the unions that represent them,” said Skinner.
+“SB 1085 is another demonstration of California’s support for public servants and their unions,” said Skinner.

 Senator Nancy Skinner (@NancySkinnerCA) represents the 9th Senate District.
 She serves as Chair of the Senate Public Safety Committee and the Budget Subcommittee on Corrections, Public Safety and the Judiciary.